Employees with Benefits

 “B”waiver (NOT an option for J-1 Exchange Visitors): If a new employee, or his/her covered dependent, incurs unplanned and urgent medical expenses during his/her new hire waiting period, he/she may apply to buy GIC health coverage at the full cost premium for that period of time (60 or more days, depending on hire date).
 The total claims expenditure must exceed the full cost premium for the hiatus period.
-For questions or more information, please email Benefits.UMMS@umassmed.edu or call 508-856-2282.
+For questions or more information, please email Benefits.UMMS@umassmed.edu or call 508-856-5260, option 1.

-Unpaid Leave of Absence: Employees who are on FMLA to care for a family member (and not their own illness) or are on personal leave and are unpaid for 30 calendar days or more will be directly billed 100% of the health insurance premium by the GIC.
+Unpaid Leave of Absence: Employees who are on FMLA to care for a family member (and not their own illness) or are on a personal, non-medical leave and are unpaid for 30 calendar days or more will be directly billed 100% of the health insurance premium by the GIC.
 If the bills are not paid in a timely manner, GIC will terminate health insurance coverage for non-payment and employee will not be able to re-enroll until the next open enrollment period.

 back to top